Subscribe to Newsletter

 Corporate soldiers who run inbound campaigns should be familiar with the buyer persona of their organizations or the segments of their audience related in both demographic & psychographic terms.
 Having a clear understanding of your customer enables you to create content that will appeal to them.

-Customer begins in an “awareness stage” & acknowledges a potential problem, after which they move to a “consideration” phase where they do research & finally reach at the “decision page” that’s focused on determining what will solve their needs.
+The customer begins in an “awareness stage” & acknowledges a potential problem, after which they move to a “consideration” phase where they do research & finally reach the “decision page” that’s focused on determining what will solve their needs.